lana-shanghai/python-cli-substrate/README.md

 polkadot-js-api query.timestamp.now
 ```

-CD into the storage_cli directory and add your seed phrase.
+In query.py add your seed phrase.
 The buyer and seller addresses are Alice and Bob's hex addresses.

 activate the environment with